xyq7/Human-Contribution-Measurement/README.md

 bash script/generate.sh {data} {model} {time}
 ```
 Parameters:
 - model: The model used for generating responses.
-The options include: `["gpt35", "llama3_8b", "mixtral_8x7b"]`
+The options include: `["claude", "gemini", "gpt35", "llama3_8b", "mixtral_8x7b"]`
 - data: The dataset used for generating responses.
 The options include: `["news", "paper", "patent", "poem"]`
 - time: The index for repeated experiments.
 The options include: `[1, 2, 3, 4, 5]`